 - The qualifications of the reviewer be documented and on file with the Quality Manager.
 The Laboratory System Director shall approve external reviewers who are not from an ISO/IEC 17025 accredited laboratory. - The technical reviewer shall be supplied with the pertinent analytical methods. - A checklist with sign-off shall be supplied to the reviewer with each case. - The checklist shall contain sufficient detail to establish that the conclusion is justified by the examination documentation and that the appropriate Forensic Services analytical methods were followed.
-The checklist shall be approved prior to any external technical reviews by the discipline lead or lab manager, whichever is appropriate. - 17.8.1.1.2.2 Conflict resolution: If differences in interpretation between the casework analyst and either the technical reviewer or discipline lead cannot be resolved during a review of casework analysis, the following process shall be followed: - Mediation by a mutually agreed upon individual who is experienced and performs technical review in that casework analysis. - Formation of a review committee: If the parties involved in the mediation cannot resolve their differences in interpretation, they shall notify their immediate supervisor and laboratory manager.
-The laboratory manager shall contact the quality manager to arrange the formation of a review committee within ten (10) days.
-The majority of the review committee shall be individuals who are experienced in the particular casework analysis in dispute.
-The quality manager may participate in this review committee.
+The checklist shall be approved prior to any external technical reviews by the discipline lead or lab manager, whichever is appropriate. - 17.8.1.1.2.2 Conflict resolution: If differences in interpretation between the casework analyst and the technical reviewer or verifier cannot be resolved during technical review/verification of casework analysis, the discipline specific plan should be followed.
+In the absence of a discipline specific conflict resolution procedure, the following general process shall be followed: - Conflict resolution shall not compel an individual to sign a case report containing opinions and/or conclusions with which the analyst disagrees.